 Advisory Committee on Equity, Diversity and Inclusion Policy

 The Advisory Committee on Equity, Diversity and Inclusion Policy is mandated to advise the governance committees and TIPS on implementing measures to increase equity, diversity and inclusion in all programs administered by TIPS.
-The committee also reviews the applications submitted to the annual equity recognition process and provides a recommendation to TIPS as to which institutions should be recognized.
+The committee also peer reviews the nominations submitted to the annual Robbins-Ollivier Excellence in Equity Award and provides a funding recommendation to TIPS.